 \subsection{Failure analysis}

-\mypara{\methodnameshort vs OneMap-v2.} To understand why OneMap-v2 performs better than \methodnameshort for descriptions with state attribute, we look at the error cases in \Cref{tab:failure_mlfm_vs_onemap}.
-We report the percentage of times the agent makes a wrong detection, identifies the wrong goal on the map or runs out of time.
-First, there are more wrong detection cases than wrong goal on map for both the methods.
-This indicates that the performance could be improved by using a better object detector, an observation also confirmed in our ablation \Cref{sec:ablation_detector}.
-Second, \methodnameshort and OneMap-v2 have same wrong goal on map percentage, indicating that this error type is not due to using multi-layer map instead of 2D map.
-Moreover, an ablation in \Cref{sec:ablation_feature} indicates that the performance could be improved by using image-level features instead of patch-level features.
+\mypara{\methodnameshort vs. OneMap-v2.} To understand why OneMap-v2 performs better than \mlfmvanilla for descriptions with \emph{state} attribute, we compute the percentage of times the agent makes a wrong detection or identifies the wrong goal on the map or runs out of time.
+First, we observe that there are more wrong detections (71.4\% in \mlfmvanilla vs. 28.6\% in OneMap-v2) than wrong goals on the map (14.3\% in both).
+This indicates that performance could be improved by using a better object detector (confirmed by ablation in \Cref{sec:ablation_detector}).
+Second, \mlfmvanilla and OneMap-v2 have the same wrong goal on map percentage (14.3\%), indicating that this error is not due to using multi-layer map instead of 2D map.
+Moreover, an ablation in \Cref{sec:ablation_feature} indicates that the performance in \emph{state} attribute improves by using image-level features instead of patch-level features.

-\mypara{Overall \methodnameshort failure.} Performing a similar failure analysis on the overall performance of \methodnameshort, we observe that 31.7\% of the error cases are due to wrong detection and 17.0\% is due to wrong goal identification on map.
-The rest 48.3\% is due to the agent running out of time budget while exploring and 3\% is where the agent identifies the goal but fails to reach it on time.
+\mypara{Overall \methodnameshort failure.} Performing a similar failure analysis on the overall performance of \mlfmvanilla, we observe that 31.7\% of the error cases are due to wrong detection and 17.0\% are due to wrong goal identification on the map.
+The remaining 48.3\% is due to the agent running out of time budget while exploring and 3\% is where the agent identifies the goal but fails to reach it on time.

-\section{Ablations}
+\mypara{\mlfmvlm vs. \mlfmrgraph.} We find that the primary source of failure for \emph{\mlfmvlm} arises from the bias of VLMs, which are trained on web-scale photo and video corpora dominated by egocentric perspectives.
+As a result, they infer spatial relations more reliably from egocentric images than from top-down maps.
+For instance, when presented with a top-down projection where A's red blob appears above B's blue blob, the VLM tends to predict `A is above B', mirroring how it would interpret an egocentric image, rather than the intended relation A is `near' or `next to' B (see \Cref{fig:spatial_result_compare}). \emph{\mlfmrgraph}, on the other hand, might fail to differentiate between `inside', `above', `below' and `on top of' if both the objects are projected on the same map layer, depending on the number of layers in the multi-layered map.

+\subsection{Ablations}